mineshpatel1/cerebral-cereal/docs/server.md

   and remote authentication rules:

 ```
 local    all    all                     md5  # Optional to make local authentication password based
 host     all    all     0.0.0.0/0       md5  # Allows remote connections to the database
+host     all    all     127.0.0.1/32    md5  # Localhost connections should use password
+host     all    all     ::1/128         md5  # Localhost connections should use password
 ```

 * Restart the server: